sandhyaraj8/sas-class/chap-05/video_05_page1.md

 * to do a numeric to character conversion, we need a format.
 A format is defined by using "value" statement.
 The formats are used on a "put" function which will return the value based on what is stored in "order" variable and that will get stored in "parameter" variable.
 * inforamt, invalue statement, input function use it together.
-* foramt value statment put function use it together.
+* foramt, value statment, put function use it together.

  ### find out summary statistics of all patients who reported pain at month 3.
- and re present summary statistics  show vertically not in default horizontally.
+ and re present summary statistics  show vertically not in default horizontally to show like the below.
   * n
-  * Mean(STD) concatenated
+  * Mean(STD) (concatenated)
   * Median
-  * Min, Max concatenated
+  * Min, Max (concatenated)

 ```sas